vchiluk03/Professional-projects/Interrupt_controller_design_verification/README.md

 An Interrupt Controller is a hardware block that receives interrupt signals from different peripherals (like UARTs, timers, or GPIOs) and decides which one should reach the CPU first.

 Instead of the CPU constantly polling each device, interrupts allow it to focus on other work until a peripheral actually requires service.
-When multiple interrupts occur simultaneously, the controller resolves them using priority information — ensuring that critical events (like timers or DMA completions) are serviced before lower-priority ones.
+When multiple interrupts occur simultaneously, the controller resolves them using priority information, ensuring that critical events (like timers or DMA completions) are serviced before lower-priority ones.

 In real-world SoCs, interrupt controllers are essential for balancing system responsiveness and efficiency.
 Modern designs like ARM GIC, RISC-V PLIC, and x86 APIC follow the same core principle, just on a much larger scale.